locmai/locmai-home/posts/I_hate_kustomize.md

 Ref: https://kubectl.docs.kubernetes.io/faq/kustomize/eschewedfeatures/#globs-in-kustomization-files

-2 contributors from the project claimed that it is bad to have globbing in the code base, they referrenced a Java blog post and then removed the feature from kustomize 5 years.
+2 contributors from the project claimed that it is bad to have globbing in the code base, they referrenced a Java blog post and then removed the feature from kustomize 5 years ago.
 The PR has no description on why they did that, 59 thumbs down, and more followed-up issues.

 2 years later after the PR merged, the same contributor with the Java blog post said: